Leake

 - Check our Civil Registration page for sources and background on Civil Registration which began in July, 1837.

-Leake is a village and a parish 115 miles north of London, 8 miles northeast of Boston and about 3 miles due east of Sibsey in the Fen region.
+Leake is a village and a parish 115 miles north of London, 8 miles north-east of Boston and about 3 miles due east of Sibsey in the Fen region.
 Technically, the parish is known as "Old Leake".
 There is a hamlet called "New Leake" in Eastville parish, further north.
 In 1872, the parish included 7,193 acres of land.
 It now covers about 9,400 acres.

 In addition to the village of Old Leake, there is "Leake Commonside" just to the north of Old Leake.
-Leake Commonside is was a separate parish for a while.
+Leake Commonside was a separate parish for a while.
 If you are planning a visit:

 - Take the A52 north out of Boston.
 The parish is just past Leverton.